klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.transferFrom(from, to, tokenId [, sendParam])
 ```
-Transfers the ownership of a given token id to another address.
-Usage of this method is discouraged, use [safeTransferFrom](#kip17instance-safetransferfrom) whenever possible.
+Transfers the token of the given token id from the owner or operator to another address.
+It is recommended to use [safeTransferFrom](#kip17instance-safetransferfrom) whenever possible instead of this method.

 Note that the transferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.